audaciaconsulting/Audacia.Mail/README.md

 }
 ```

-Thsi enables us to interact with multiple `IMailClient` implementations at runtime based on custom logic.
-A working example can be found under `Audacia.Mail.Test.API` project.
+This enables us to interact with multiple `IMailClient` implementations at runtime based on custom logic.
+Full working example can be found under `Audacia.Mail.Test.API` project.

 ## Implementations